wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 Input:
 - current game phase = ATTACK
 - currently going player = RED
+- ability to claim card = false
+- current state of all territories (does not matter; wrong phase)

 Output:
 - current game phase = FORTIFY
 - currently going player = RED
+- recently attacked dest/source = NULL
+- current, next player objects: No change
+- ability to claim card = false

 ### Test 6:
 Input:
 - current game phase = ATTACK
 - currently going player = YELLOW
+- ability to claim card = true
+- current state of all territories (does not matter; wrong phase)

 Output:
 - current game phase = FORTIFY
 - currently going player = YELLOW
+- recently attacked dest/source = NULL
+- current, next player objects: No change
+- ability to claim card = true

 ### Test 7:
 Input:
 - current game phase = FORTIFY
 - currently going player = GREEN
+- ability to claim card = false
+- current state of all territories
+  - black should earn 3 new armies (owns 1 territory)

 Output:
 - current game phase = PLACEMENT
 - currently going player = BLACK
   - player order might've been [... -> GREEN -> BLACK -> ...]
+- recently attacked dest/source = NULL
+- next player object = [BLACK, numArmiesToPlace = 3]
+- current player object = [GREEN, no change in cards]
+- ability to claim card = false

 ### Test 8:
 Input:
 - current game phase = FORTIFY
 - currently going player = BLACK
+- ability to claim card = false
+- current state of all territories
+  - purple should earn 5 armies (owns all of OCEANIA, 4 territories)

 Output:
 - current game phase = PLACEMENT
 - currently going player = PURPLE
   - player order might've been [... -> GREEN -> BLACK -> PURPLE -> ...]
+- recently attacked dest/source = NULL
+- next player object = [PURPLE, numArmiesToPlace = 5]
+- current player object = [BLACK, no change in cards]
+- ability to claim card = false

+### Test 9:
+Input:
+- current game phase = FORTIFY
+- currently going player = BLACK
+- ability to claim card = true
+- current state of all territories
+  - purple should earn 6 armies (owns all of AFRICA, 6 territories)
+  - Consult the calculatePlacementPhaseArmiesForCurrentPlayer BVA if you want more details

+Output:
+- current game phase = PLACEMENT
+- currently going player = PURPLE
+  - player order might've been [... -> GREEN -> BLACK -> PURPLE -> ...]
+- recently attacked dest/source = NULL
+- next player object = [PURPLE, numArmiesToPlace = 7]
+- current player object = [BLACK, old card set + new card of [BRAZIL, ARTILLERY] ]
+  - We don't really care what the particular card is, we just care that they gained one; assuming one is available.
+  - See BVA for claimCardForCurrentPlayerIfPossible to know more details on if they can get a card or not.
+    - This is the method that'll be invoked to handle gaining cards.
+- ability to claim card = false

 # method: `claimCardForCurrentPlayerIfPossible(): void`